dylanwebbc/GolfPredictionModel/README.txt

 V 3.4 -- 7/13/2021
-  user now manually inputs verification of existing data for the same tournament from the previous year in golfpredictionmodel.py corrected csv encoding for player name comparison in golfgammapoisson.r
+  user now manually inputs verification of existing data for the same tournament from the previous year in golfpredictionmodel.py corrected csv encoding for player name comparison in golfgammapoisson.r V 3.5 -- 8/18/2021 added tournament id to golf.csv for reference golf_tournaments.csv can now have columns of arbitrary length without previous editing golfer names file is now modified within the program to prevent bugs added failsafe against adding duplicate data removed year as an argument and program automatically infers year

 A random forest golf prediction model which forecasts the top 10 players in the upcoming tournament on the pga tour Built using python and R